 Convolution of two images can be performed using Convolve (see Convolution Filter for convolution with a small kernel, entered numerically).
 The module has only a few options:

 A simple regularized deconvolution of two images can be performed using Deconvolve.
 L-curve method can be used to search for the optimum regularization parameter, however its applicatbility highly depends on the data.
 The module has the following options:

 Output type Deconvolved produces the deconvolved image; Difference calculates the difference between reconvolved image and the input.

 The probe transfer function (or point spread function) can be estimated from measured data, even noisy, when the corresponding ideally sharp signal is available.
 Gwyddion currently implements a few relatively simple methods.

 The sharp signal is selected as Ideal response.
 It must have the same dimensions as the image.
+In contrast to the general Deconvolve module this module is optimized for the statistical properties of the transfer functions.
 There are currently three available deconvolution methods:

 Simple frequency-space filter with constant regularisation term.
 It produces transfer function image of the same size as the input images.
 Option TF zoom can be used to display zoomed central part of the image.

 The transfer function is found by solving the least squares problem corresponding to the deconvolution.
 The size of transfer function can be chosen arbitrarily.
 Usually it is much smaller than the input images.

 Parameter Size controls the transfer function image size.
 If Border is nonzero, the transfer function image is enlarged by this value before solving the least squares problem and then the border is cut.
 A small border of 2 or 3 often improves the result because errors tend to accumulate in the edge pixels.
 Both sizes can be estimated automatically using .